HOW TO LEARN

 • Self-Testing and Active Recall: Using flashcards, self-quizzing, or explaining concepts to others is more effective for deep learning than passive review (Dunlosky et al., 2013).

-READING MORE TO UNDERSTAND DEEPLY
+READING MORE TO UNDERSTANDING DEEPLY

 By combining these active learning techniques with research-backed strategies, you can deepen your understanding, enhance retrieval pathways, and ultimately retain and apply knowledge more effectively.